-The WM/PP Program at the Paducah Site provides guidance and objectives for minimizing waste generation.
-The program is set up to comply with RCRA and the Pollution Prevention Act, as well as applicable Commonwealth of Kentucky and EPA rules, DOE Orders, EOs, and the STP.
-All of the Paducah Site projects are evaluated for WM/PP opportunities.
-Materials recycled included oils, paper, toner cartridges, scrap metal (nonradiological), aluminum cans, batteries, tires, electronics, cardboard, and plastics.
+The Waste Minimization/Pollution Prevention Program at the Paducah Site provides guidance and objectives for minimizing waste generation.
+The program is set up to comply with RCRA and the Pollution Prevention Act, as well as applicable Commonwealth of Kentucky and EPA rules, DOE Orders, executive orders, and the Site Treatment Plan.
+All of the Paducah Site projects are evaluated for waste minimization/pollution prevention opportunities.
+Materials recycled included oils, paper, toner cartridges, scrap metal (nonradiological), aluminum cans, light bulbs, batteries, tires, electronics, cardboard, and plastics.